maxdiluca/massimilianodiluca/content/home/funding.md

 certificate_url = ""
 date_start = "2023-09-01"
 date_end = "2024-03-31"
-description = """Funds to allow the creation of a phone app and study the effect of latency on experience of interativity"""
+description = """Funds to allow the creation of a phone app and study the effect of latency on the experience of interactivity"""

 [[item]]